 Though chemotherapy is often used in conjunction with surgical procedures, the treatment itself is non-invasive, making it a feasible route for any patients who are not eligible for surgery.
 The treatment is known to have significant side effects, but the benefits typically outweigh the disadvantages.

-Chemotherapy is administered to mesothelioma patients via three primary methods:
+Chemotherapy is administered to mesothelioma patients via 3 main methods:

 - Systemic: In systemic chemotherapy, the drugs are either injected intravenously or taken orally, in pill form.